Groundwater Contaminant Transport: |

 Boundary Conditions and Solutions

-Initially the aquifer has C=0 everywhere.
+Initially the groundwater aquifer has C=0 everywhere.
 Then at t=0 and x=0,

-a chemical slug of mass, M, is injected instantaneously.
+a chemical slug of mass, M, is injected instantaneously in the groundwater.
 If M is

-injected uniformly across an aquifer's width and height, then there is dispersion only in
+injected uniformly across a groundwater aquifer's width and height, then there is dispersion only in

 the x-direction (one-dimensional dispersion).
 If M is injected

-uniformly across the aquifer's width, then dispersion occurs in the x and y
+uniformly across the groundwater aquifer's width, then dispersion occurs in the x and y

 directions (two-dimensional dispersion).
-If M is injected at a point, then
+If M is injected at a point in the groundwater, then

-The following solutions have been coded in our calculation above (Bear, 1972):
+The following solutions have been coded in our groundwater calculation (Bear, 1972):

 where: